-A ton of people will finally be playing Microsoft Flight Simulator from today, since most Australian internet connections take an age to download 90-100GB.
-And if you’re jumping into a flight sim for the first time, you’re probably doing so with a controller.
+A ton of people will finally be playing Microsoft Flight Simulator.
+And if you’re jumping into a flight sim for the first time, you’re probably doing so with an Xbox controller.
 So if that’s you, I have one massive piece of advice worth following.

 Microsoft Flight Simulator is perfectly playable with a controller, and it’s something I fully recommend if you’re not too worried about getting into the weeds with how realistic the sim can play.
 But if you are going to play with an Xbox controller (or Switch/PS4/third-party gamepad), here’s a real big tip: Turn your controller sensitivity down.

-When you go to the Controls tab in the Options page, you’ll see your various inputs plugged in like such.
+When you go to the Controls tab in the Options page on PC or Xbox, you’ll see your various inputs like such.
 Click on your “Controller” input, and on the left hand side you’ll see a blue (or white, if selected) box called Sensitivity.

 Click that, and you’ll get the following pop-up: